anniesheepy/taisty/README.md

 Taisty - a Taiwanese restaurants finder hybrid app
+For full app concept development, please visit http://www.anniekwhsu.com/taisty/

+I picked up the most essential feature of Taisty, search for Taiwanese restaurants, to make an app with Cordova.
+I also use ionic to layout the basic structure and make use of google map API service.
+Please visit http://www.anniekwhsu.com/taistyFiles/annie_taistyDocumentation.pdf  to see my detail documentation of the app production.
+Also click http://www.anniekwhsu.com/taistyFiles/android-debug.apk to download this Android version Taisty app.

 √ Create a new projects with ionic framwork
   - Different file structure